Folic Acid is a form of Vitamin B and is very important for the healthy development of your baby.

 How much is enough?

-A daily supplement of 0.4mg should be taken before becoming pregnant and then until the 12th week of pregnancy.
+As per NHS online, a daily supplement of 400 micrograms should be taken before becoming pregnant and then until the 12th week of pregnancy.
 You may ask your doctor to prescribe folic acid for you or you can discuss with the pharmacist and purchase it over the counter.

 Although folic acid is contained in a variety of foodstuffs, overcooking green vegetables etc. destroys the vitamin.
 Therefore, eating a folic acid enriched diet is beneficial but not enough on its own, which is why folic acid supplements are advised strongly.